 What is a Latte?

 A latte is a shot of espresso topped with hot liquid milk.
-A latte will usually be capped with a ½ inch layer of microfoam.
+It will usually be capped with a ½ inch layer of foamed milk.

-A latte will taste milky, is less velvety and there is less flavour of the espresso evident in the cup.
+Latte coffees will taste milky, are less velvety and there is less flavour of the espresso evident in the cup.

 What about Size in the Latte vs Flat White Debate